JonasVanHove/CLAIRE/README.md

 - **Competency Details** – Identify competencies that need extra attention and see related evaluations.
 - **Activity Insights** – Analyze test scores, assignments, and how students perform compared to their peers.

-The dashboard aims to transform raw learning data into clear, actionable insights that enable teachers to make informed decisions during class councils.
+The dashboard aims to transform raw learning data into clear, actionable insights that enable teachers to make informed decisions.

-💬 Your feedback is invaluable!
-Let us know your thoughts in the comments—every suggestion helps refine the tool.

 ## Getting Started